jemccarthy13/PokemonEngine/README.txt

 This file will be replaced with a more in-depth documentation at some point in the future.

-For now this will be the location of any @TODO action items, desired features, and committed updates.
+For now this will be the location of any @todo action items, desired features, and committed updates.

 Also documented will be known bugs.
 ===================================================================